12 Functions of Echolalia

 Introduction

-For many years, echolalia—the repetition of words or phrases—was viewed as an obstacle to communication rather than a meaningful step in language development.
-Traditional speech therapy approaches often attempted to reduce or eliminate echolalia, assuming it was a barrier to independent speech.
-However, research and lived experiences have shown that echolalia plays a crucial role in language development, particularly for gestalt language processors.
+For many years, echolalia was generally viewed as an obstacle to communication rather than a meaningful step in language development.
+Historically, several disciplines including speech therapy crafted approaches to reduce or eliminate echolalia, assuming it was a pathological barrier to independent speech.
+However, language scientists and clinicians show that echolalia can play a crucial role in language development.
+The particularly gestalt language processor profile characterizes echolalia as a key mechanism for gaining meaning and expressive communication.

 For SLPs, educators, and caregivers looking to better understand how echolalia contributes to language growth, the on-demand webinar provides deeper insights and offers 0.1 ASHA CEU.